-- Performance: Given specific load conditions of a range of uses, what will be your product's response time and functionality or service.
+- Performance: Given specific load conditions of various uses, what will be your product's response time and functionality or service.

 - Serviceability: Is your product easy to monitor, repair, and upgrade?
-Some important factors to consider here include planning for downtime, opportunities for maintenance based on patterns of usage, critical times for service availability, schedules for diagnosis and monitoring.
+Some critical factors to consider here include planning for downtime, opportunities for maintenance based on patterns of usage, essential times for service availability, schedules for diagnosis and monitoring.

 - Latent Capacity: How will your service or product deal with sudden and unexpected peaks in usage, independent of more resource usage?

 - Scalability: How quickly can capacity and the number of users be increased or decreased without changes in the original design and structure of the product or service.

 - Security: How secure and reliable is the system, including authorization and authentication of users and information during transfer?